codio/site/source/docs/content/authoring/page-edit/index.html.md

 full_width: true
 ---

-This section describes the options available to you for editing a single page of content.
+This section describes the options available to you for editing a page of content.